-Interested in subletting your apartment for a few months while you’re on a summer abroad program?
-Or looking to sublet your rental house while on a temporary job assignment out of the area?
-Before you spread the word or post an ad on Craigslist for a subletter (also know as subtenant), check to see if your lease or rental agreement prohibits sublets (called subleases).
+Interested in subletting your apartment for a few months?
+Perhaps when you’re on a summer abroad program, or looking to sublet your rental house while on a temporary job assignment out of the area?
+Before you spread the word or post an ad on Craigslist for a subletter (also known as a subtenant), check to see whether your lease or rental agreement prohibits sublets (called subleases).
 If so, be sure to get your landlord’s permission before allowing someone else to move into your rental on a temporary basis.
 Finally, get all sublet-related agreements with your landlord and new subtenant in writing.

 If your lease or rental agreement is like most, it will include a clause prohibiting sublets without the landlord’s consent.
 Landlords typically include this clause in order to maintain control over who lives in the rental property.
 This is because a person who sublets has no legal relationship with the landlord, unlike a tenant who has signed a lease.

 In most cases, you’ll need your landlord’s permission to sublet.
 Even if your landlord lives out of the area and never stops by your place, or you’re sure your landlord wouldn’t care, it’s a good idea to ask for permission (in writing) to sublet.